None-later/GDPR.Application.Docs/Installation/InstallUtil.md

 A succesful installation will be verified by doing the following:

 -   Open your [Azure Portal](https://portal.azure.com)
--   Your should see something similar to the following:
+-   You should see something similar to the following:

-TODO
+TODO Image

 ## Items created during Installation